itspawanbhardwaj/AWS-Certified-Solutions-Architect-Associate/notes/SNS.md

 # SNS
 -------------

+Amazon simple notification service is a web service that makes it easy to set up, operate and send notifications from the cloud.

+It provides developers with the highly scalable, flexible coma and cost-effective capability to publish messages from an application and immediately deliver them to subscribers or other applications

 ##### Q: How is Amazon SNS different from Amazon SQS?

 * Amazon Simple Queue Service (SQS) and Amazon SNS are both messaging services within AWS, which provide different benefits for developers.